mlaanderson/database-js-postgres/README.md

 Database-js wrapper for PostgreSQL
 ## About
-Database-js-mysql is a wrapper around the [node-postgres](https://github.com/brianc/node-postgres) package by Brian Carlson.
+Database-js-postgres is a wrapper around the [node-postgres](https://github.com/brianc/node-postgres) package by Brian Carlson.
 It is intended to be used with the [database-js](https://github.com/mlaanderson/database-js) package.
 However it can also be used in stand alone mode.
 The only reason to do that would be to use [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 ## Usage
 ### Stand Alone
 ~~~~